-The principal activities of the Company and its subsidiaries (the Group) and the nature of the Group's operations are set out in note 22.
+The principal activities of the Company and its subsidiaries (the Group) and the nature of the Group's operations are set out in the Strategic Report.

 These financial statements are presented in Sterling and are rounded to the nearest £'000. which is also the currency of the primary economic environment in which the Company and Group operate (their functional currency).